frenchu/hello-world/README.md

 # hello-world
 Hello world example

-This is just an example project.
+This is just an example project to learn how github works.